Luis-Licea/luisliceatorres.com/content/posts/2025-08-05-the-universe-is-uncertain-not-deterministic.md

-The universe cannot be simulated in its entirety due to lack of computational resources, due to lack of deterministic equations, and due to not knowing all the variables needed to plug into the equations.
-For example, how can you simulate the moon rotating around the earth if you do not know the exact distance between the moon and the earth?
+The universe cannot be simulated in its entirety due to lack of computational resources, due to lack of deterministic equations, and due to not knowing all the variables needed to plug into these hypothetical equations.
+For example, how can you simulate the moon orbiting around the earth if you do not know the exact distance between the moon and the earth?
 The simulation can only approximate reality because the measurement can only approximate reality.